Shekar (film)

 Shekar is a 2022 Indian Telugu-language thriller film directed by Jeevitha Rajashekar.
 A remake of the Malayalam film Joseph (2018), the film stars Dr. Rajashekar and Athmiya Rajan, who reprises her role from the original.
 This film marks Jeevitha's return to direction after a break.

 Plot

+A retired police officer with adept investigative skills, gets involved in a crime case after his ex-wife's unexpected demise.